 *Cancer Research UK

 Around 8,900 people are diagnosed with oesophageal cancer each year in the UK.
 More than 1 in 10 cases (13%) are caused by alcohol.

 Drinking alcohol increases your risk of a type of oesophageal cancer, called squamous cell oesophageal cancer.* This cancer starts in the cells of the skin-like lining of the oesophagus.
 Even light drinking increases the risk, so it’s always worth trying to cut down - small changes can make a big difference.

-Around 54,833 women are diagnosed with breast cancer in the UK and around 4,400 cases a year are caused by alcohol.
+Each year over 55,000 women are diagnosed with breast cancer in the UK and around 4,400 cases a year are caused by alcohol.
 Breast cancer is now the most common cancer in the UK (excluding non-melanoma skin cancer) and by far the most common cancer in women.* Alcohol can increase levels oestrogen and other hormones that some cancer cells can use as fuel to help them grow.
 Alcohol may also increase breast cancer risk by damaging DNA in cells.

 Many research studies show that regularly drinking alcohol is associated with a higher risk of developing breast cancer.
 Even regularly drinking only one drink a day can increase your risk.